The Renwick Gallery

 Sign up to receive email updates about craft and decorative art.

 A major renovation of the Renwick Gallery is now in the design phase.
 The lead architects are Westlake Reed Leskosky, based in Cleveland, Ohio with offices in Washington, D.C.
 This project includes completely renewed infrastructure, enhanced historic features, and other upgrades that will make the National Historic Landmark building a 21st-century destination.
-An international design competition invited selected interior designers, artists, and architects to envision the Grand Salon anew as a must-see attraction for contemporary audiences.
-The selected final design will be announced this summer.
+An international design competition in 2013 invited selected interior designers, artists, and architects to envision the Grand Salon anew as a must-see attraction for contemporary audiences.
+The museum selected Applied Minds, an interdisciplinary company based in Los Angeles, as the winner for its technology solution that uses state-of-the-art high-definition projectors and audio speakers to create an immersive and interactive environment.
 The renovation will begin in early 2014 with plans to reopen the building in 2016.
 Funding for the renovation is a 50-50 public-private partnership.